shodown96/shodown96/README.md

 Hobbies: Movies, Basketball, Art, Music, Photography.

 Feel free to go through my website here: https://elijahsoladoye.vercel.app to learn more and connect.
+Please note that most of my React Native projects are in private repositories since they were developed for company products.

 <!-- ![](https://komarev.com/ghpvc/?username=shodown96) -->